gkapfham/dotfiles/README.md

 Are you looking for some neat configurations to sharpen your own dotfiles?
 If so, then I encourage you to review the `.vimrc`, `.zshrc`, and `.tmux.conf` files that I regularly improve.
-Please note that some of these files have groupings with beginning and ending marks that respectively look like `{{{` and `}}}`, thereby helping to group the regions.
+Interesting in learning how to configuration the i3 window manager?
+Then, you are invited to review the `.config/i3` `.config/polybar` directories.
+Please note that many of these files have groupings with beginning and ending marks that respectively look like `{{{` and `}}}`, thereby helping to group the regions.